-school principal and will be reviewed and considered on a first-come, first-served basis with students who live in the district given first priority over students who live outside
+current school attendance and discipline histories are satisfactory, principals sign forms to approve the transfers.
+Requests are considered on a first-come, first-served basis with students who live in the district given first priority over students who live outside the district.